malparty/shweep/readme.md

 This was quite frustrating to me.
 Especially that my ErgoDox EZ nailed this part.
 To solve this, I implemented the `features/tap_dance.c` part.

+### Refinements

+- `#define QUICK_TAP_TERM 0` disable the `QUICK_TAP_TERM`.
+  This allows double-tapping a modifier key (and holding it on the second tap) and getting the hold action triggered.
+  In the context of this keyboard, a simple example is "you tipped a wrong number, correct it with `tap BCKSP` then `hold BCKSP` (NUM LAYER) then your number.
+  The double `BACKSP` requires activating the layer, not to switch to `QUICK_TAP_TERM` and repeat your backspace.
+- This layout CANNOT use `#define HOLD_ON_OTHER_KEY_PRESS` due to the home-row modifier: this feature allows modifiers to trigger faster but prevents from rolling the home-row keys.

 ### Arbitrations

 The backspace key cannot be pressed long to remove a chain of characters until it's released.